Do yellow and blue make green?

 Wavelength or frequency itself is not color, even in the so-called visible spectrum.
 Instead, the mind assigns a symbol to represent the wavelength in your brain.
 That symbol is interpreted as color.
 The wavelengths received in the retina are interpreted by the brain, and the brain “shows you” color.
 That is the structure of our world — it is actually all in our heads.

 In fact, when the mind does not have a symbol to associate with the wavelength, it just makes one up.
-A classic example of this is the color magenta.
+A classic example of this phenomenon is the color magenta.
 Magenta is not a really color.
 It is an extra-spectral (meaning, not on the spectrum) “substitute” for a wavelength that the mind thinks should be there, but that does not actually exist in the visible light spectrum.
 It is not on the rainbow.
 It is created entirely in the mind.3

 A Contemporary Color Wheel

-While it is important to keep this phenomenon in mind (and the metaphysical ramifications of making things up that are not there), for right now, for us artists, the important part of the formula is that magenta “exists”.
+While it is important to keep this phenomenon in mind (and the metaphysical ramifications of making things up that are not there), for artists, the important part of the formula is that magenta “exists.”
 It is the missing piece of the so-called color spectrum that the traditional color wheel has not taken into account.
 A more contemporary color wheel, however, does take the weirdness of magenta into account.
 Magenta is, in fact, the new twist — an anchor of a new model that reconciles the two paradigms of color and wavelength.
 A model that unifies the common attributes between the additive and subtractive.

 And, interestingly, it is done like this: